Raised by feral cats and pioneers

 Originally, I considered attending art school based upon a commercial-grade portfolio with award-winning pieces by end of high school but instead studied computer science.
 Interactive 3D was the future!
 Many detours took me through a previous incarnation of Virtual Reality research and earning a screen credit as Executive Producer for one of Tony White’s beautiful and masterful animations.
 Returning to those roots through self-study, the re-release of Andrew Loomis' 1930-40's drawing books have been most beneficial.

-Raised along the eastern seaboard of North America, my parents were from The Bronx and Philadelphia, each having grown up as native speakers of Italian and Croatian, respectively.
-This contributed to a culturally diverse upbringing during the late Twentieth Century and offered objective insights into mainstream Western thought and practices– insights which inform my current writings.
+Raised along the eastern seaboard of America, my parents came from The Bronx and Philadelphia, each having grown up as native speakers of Italian and Croatian, respectively.
+This contributed to a culturally diverse upbringing during the late Twentieth Century, fostered a thirst for exploring other traditions as well and offered objective insights into mainstream Western thought and practices– insights which inform my current writings and musical pursuits.